6 Types of Personnel Records You Should Keep in 2023

 What are personnel records?

-Personnel records, or personnel files, pertain to the employees at an organization, and consist of comprehensive, accumulated information.
-Personnel records are typically maintained by an agency’s HR department, and include relevant insights regarding an employee’s application, job description, salary data, and more.
+Personnel records are records pertaining to the employees at an organization, and consist of comprehensive, accumulated information.
+Personnel records, or personnel files, are typically maintained by an agency’s HR department and include relevant insights regarding an employee’s application, job description, salary data, and more.

 While there are a range of personnel records an organization may use, all of these documents fit into one of six categories.
 Of these categories, the most commonly referenced tend to be hiring documents and reports on job performance.